OpenLocalizationTestOrg/migrationtest_microsoftIntune/CapsToOps0322_MicrosoftIntune/v1/Topic/Manage-email-access-with-Microsoft-Intune.md

 -   Register the device in Azure Active Directory (this happens automatically when the device is enrolled with [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] (for Exchange Online only).
 Additionally, the client Exchange ActiveSync ID must be registered with Azure Active Directory (does not apply to Windows and Windows Phone devices connecting to Exchange On-premises).

-    For a domain joined PC, you must set it to automatically register with Azure Active Directory.  **Conditional Access for PCs** section in the [Manage access to email and SharePoint with Microsoft Intune](../Topic/Manage-access-to-email-and-SharePoint-with-Microsoft-Intune.md) topic lists the full set of requirements to enable conditional access for PCs.
+    For a domain joined PC, you must set it to automatically register with Azure Active Directory.  **Conditional Access for PCs** section in the [Manage access to email and O365 services](Manage-access-to-email-and-O365-services-with-Intune.md) topic lists the full set of requirements to enable conditional access for PCs.

 -   Be compliant with any [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] compliance policies deployed to that device